 - The responsible party’s negligence led to the wrongful death of your loved one.

-- Your loved one’s death led to serious suffering for your loved one, you, and other family members.
-You will need to gather evidence showing how much you lost personally, financially, and otherwise because of your loved one’s death.
+Your loved one’s death led to serious suffering for your loved one, you, and other family members.
+Therefore, you will need to gather evidence showing how much you lost personally, financially, and otherwise because of your loved one’s death.

 Not everyone can make a wrongful death claim.
-In Florida, as in most states, the parents, spouses, or children of the deceased may bring wrongful death claims.
-If, for some reason, no family member files a claim (for example, if the deceased was elderly and no one lost financial or personal support from the death), the deceased’s estate can file a claim to recover financial compensation.
+In Florida, as in most states, the deceased’s parents, spouses, or children may bring wrongful death claims.
+If for some reason, no family member files a claim (for example, if the deceased was elderly and no one lost financial or personal support from the death), the deceased’s estate can file a claim to recover financial compensation.

 The Damages That You Can Claim in a Wrongful Death Case